 The Barnstable COA conducted a Needs Assessment study for the senior population.
 The study was performed by the UMass Boston Gerontology department.
-On October 7, 2014, a community forum was held to identify strengths, challenges, and opportunities for seniors in the town of Barnstable.
+In 2014, a community forum was held to identify strengths, challenges, and opportunities for seniors in the town of Barnstable.
 Cape Cod Commission staff attended to obtain information on transportation services and received several comments.
 Seniors were unable to access fixed routes due to lack of pedestrian infrastructure, unaware of many of the transportation services available, and requested evening and night services because of the hazards of driving in the dark.
 That document can be found here.
 Additionally, Falmouth used the same team to conduct a smaller report the year prior, which can be found here.
-Other towns on the Cape have also produced similar reports.
+More recently, there have been several other projects to assess the needs of the public.
+As of 2022, the Provincetown, Truro, and Wellfleet Health Departments, with the Barnstable County Department of Health and Environment, have worked on conducting public health needs assessments in their towns to determine how effective current social and health programs are, especially after the worst impacts from COVID.
+The public comment survey, put out by these health departments, gathering resident input has concluded and the responses are being compiled for a report.
+Other towns on the Cape are working on producing similar needs assessment reports.